-- The project will be owned, constructed, and operated by a third party.
-The seller of the project is responsible for the safe construction and operation of their facilities in compliance with standards for electrical practices and all applicable laws, including safety regulations. - Pacific Gas & Electric Company's contractual terms and conditions require sellers to practice responsible safety management based on 1) standards for Prudent Electrical Practices, 2) all applicable laws and regulations, and 3) requirements of Pacific Gas & Electric Company's Contractor Safety Program. - Seller is required to have a project safety plan that demonstrates responsible safety management during all lifecycle phases, referencing applicable safety-related codes and standards and its own safety programs and policies, and describing the project design and key safety-related systems, including potential hazards and risk mitigations/safeguards.
-The seller is required to demonstrate and enforce its contractors' and subcontractors' compliance with the safety requirements, including CPUC General Order (GO) 167.
+- The projects will be owned, constructed, and operated by a third party.
+The sellers of the projects are responsible for the safe construction and operation of their facilities in compliance with standards for electrical practices and all applicable laws, including safety regulations. - Seller is required to have a project safety plan that demonstrates responsible safety management during all lifecycle phases, referencing applicable safety-related codes and standards and its own safety programs and policies, and describing the project design and key safety-related systems, including potential hazards and risk mitigations/safeguards.
+The seller is required to demonstrate and enforce its contractors' and subcontractors' compliance with the safety requirements.